-All serious accidents that occur on the site should be recorded on a Herefordshire Council accident form and the details forwarded immediately or as soon as is possible.
+All serious accidents that occur on the site should be recorded on a Herefordshire Council accident/incident form and the details forwarded immediately or as soon as is possible via a secure transfer method such as AnyComms+.
 All minor accidents should be reported in the minor accident book.
-Where necessary, parents/guardians or other persons should be notified of the accident.
+Where necessary, parents/ guardians or other persons should be notified of the accident.
 Please see First Aid policy and procedures.